minio/docs/source/includes/common/common-configure-keycloak-identity-management.rst

 .. start-configure-keycloak-minio-cli

-You can use the :mc:`mc admin idp openid add` command to create a new configuration for the Keycloak service.
+You can use the :mc-cmd:`mc admin idp openid add` command to create a new configuration for the Keycloak service.
 The command takes all supported :ref:`OpenID Configuration Settings <minio-open-id-config-settings>`:

 .. code-block:: shell